vwkd/code-system/src/languages/rust/memory.md

 ## Reference

 - safe pointer to data in memory owned by existing variable, "borrow"
+- points to variable (on stack), follows that variable to get to data
 - beware: data can be on stack or heap, e.g. array, struct, the existing variable is always on heap
 - tied to existing variable, must go out of scope before or at same time as existing variable, i.e. dangling pointer
-- when it goes out of scope nothing happens
+- when it goes out of scope nothing happens, data is not dropped
-- scope is between declaration and last use, smaller than usual
+- scope is between declaration and last use, smaller than variable scope
 - can have either multiple immutable references or single mutable reference in a scope, e.g. prevents data races
 - can't use existing variable in meantime??